-(1) Target pay includes: base salary, arget annual incentive, grant date fair market value of all equity awards, plus the projected EPP Bonus Credit award based on the financial plan established each year.
-(2) Compensation "realizable" for each year includes: base salary, actual bonus received, the fair market value of outstanding awards granted each year as of December 31, 2015, and the actual EPP Bonus Credit award based on the actual experiment.
+(1) Target pay includes: base salary, target annual incentive, grant date fair market value of all equity awards, plus the projected EPP Bonus Credit award based on the financial plan established each year.

+(2) Compensation "realizable" for each year includes: base salary, actual bonus received, the fair market value of outstanding awards granted each year as of December 31, 2015, and the actual EPP Bonus Credit award based on the actual economic profit for each year .
 The 2013 annual performance-based LTI award granted on February 25, 2013 is reflected at 100.8% of target (payout earned).
 The 2014 annual performance-based LTI award granted on February 24, 2014 is reflected at 43.6% of target (payout earned).
+The 2015 annual performance-based LTI award granted on February 23, 2015 is reflected at 43.6% of target (payout earned).
 The 2015 annual performance-based LTI award granted on February 23, 2015 is reflected at 114.5% of target, and is subject to the Company achieving a two-year average ROC threshold of 20% during the performance period.